 For example, many legal experts say that these plans have no realistic basis.
 'From a legal point of view we are talking about nothing', they insist.

-Asgardia, he wants to say, is not “In no way definable a State in the sense of the word, even if we accept that a satellite can be defined as a quasi-territory”.
+Asgardia, he wants to say, is not "in any way definable a State in the sense of the word, even if we accept that a satellite can be defined as a quasi-territory".